johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 -	**Act** — integrate learning into vocational practices.

 In this way, practice is allowed to inform theory and theory to inform practice.
-As this learning process is repeated, it forms a cycle, which can be illustrated figuratively.
+As this learning process is repeated, it forms a cycle, which can be illustrated figuratively:

 ![][cycle.png]